NeuroTechX/ntx_slack_archive/devices.md

 >
 Secondly, why do you need arduino and external circuit, can't you just know when the screen is flashing white/black if you have programmed it to do so.

+10/25/2017 2:03 PM

+ **alexandre.barachant** :

+ >rohit your screen does not display things instantaneously, and there is several frame of delay between the time you ask to display something and what happens in real life.

+>
+Depending on how low level your programming is, there is also a frame or two of jitter that is very difficult to fix. this greatly decrease the accuracy of evoked potential detection